eunjijunekim/norm/README.md

 This step takes filtered sam files and splits them into 1, 2, 3 ...
 20 exonmappers and notexonmappers.

 Run the following command with **&lt;output sam?> = true**.
-By default this will return the Unique exonmappers.
-Use -NU-only to get Non-Unique exonmappers:
+By default this will return unique exonmappers.
+Use -NU-only to get non-unique exonmappers:

 	perl runall_quantify_exons.pl <sample dirs> <loc> <exons> <output sam?> [options]